-• thrownawaysz a day ago
+• thrownawaysz 10 months ago

 Wish we can donate to the development of Firefox and not projects like this.